What We Do

 At least two years before the scheduled institutional review, the Director of Quality prepares a project management plan, which outlines institution-wide activities required in preparation for the review.
 This plan is presented to the Provost and Deputy President for consideration and final approval is given by the University Executive.
 Full details of all quality review activity are available here.

 The University of Limerick, as the designated awarding body (DAB), is responsible for reviewing the quality assurance processes of all our linked providers.
 Linked providers are providers of educational programmes that are accredited by the University of Limerick.
 QQI guidelines relating to DAB responsibilities have recently been developed and are published on the QQI website.
-Details of UL linked providers and the UL Linked Provider Framework are available here.
+Details of UL linked providers and the UL Linked Provider Framework are available on the UL Policy Hub.

-The university’s cycle 3 quality review schedule includes a number of affiliate units.
+The university’s quality review schedule includes a number of affiliate units.
 Affiliate units are units that are closely associated with the university, but are distinct legal entities, having their own independent governance structure.
-Examples include the UL Student Life and Plassey Campus Centre (PCC).
-As the affiliate unit’s ultimate governance body (i.e. the board of directors in the case of company-based affiliate unit such as PCC, or a combination of the UL Student Life management committee and student council in the case of the students’ union) bears legal and governance responsibilities in respect of the affiliate unit, it is appropriate that they play a role in the quality review process.
+Examples include UL Student Life and Plassey Campus Centre (PCC).
+As the affiliate unit’s ultimate governance body (i.e. the board of directors in the case of company-based affiliate unit such as PCC, or a combination of the UL Student Life management committee and Student Council in the case of ULSL) bears legal and governance responsibilities in respect of the affiliate unit, it is appropriate that they play a role in the quality review process.
 The quality review process for affiliated units contains all of the core characteristics of UL’s internal quality review process with a process modification to include the affiliate unit’s ultimate governance body in the process.

 The QSU offers support and guidance to all units in developing and enhancing their quality management systems.
 This includes advice and guidance on writing the self-assessment report; aligning the QMS with the UL framework; modifying the framework for smaller units (QMS-Essential), designing templates for use by units; QMS induction training; QMS auditor training; attendance at unit quality meetings.
 The procedure for requesting support from the QSU for development of Quality Management Systems is as follows: